boonepeter/boonepeter.github.io/content/posts/2020-11-10-spotify-codes.md

 ![labeled spotify code](/imgs/spotify/spotify_labeled.png)

 After looking at a few barcodes, I realized that the first and last bars are always 0, and the 12th bar is always a 7.
 This must help in identifying if the barcode is valid.
 Having the 12th bar as the max height also helps you calculate the ratios of the bar heights.
-I suspect the first and last bar set to 0 is somewhat aesthetic.They make the barcode look more like a sound wave.
+I suspect setting the first and last bar set to 0 is an aesthetic choice: it makes the barcode look more like a sound wave.
 Here are a few barcodes printed out so you can see that the first and last are always equal to 0 and the 12th is equal to 7.

 ```python
     [0, 3, 3, 0, 5, 2, 2, 2, 2, 5, 1, 7, 0, 0, 5, 6, 0, 7, 7, 7, 1, 5, 0]